scottys88/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 ## AWS Config

 > Keeps track of the configuration changes over time.
 For example to see if we're compliant with certain policies.
+It is per region!

 With AWS Config we can track, audit and record the resources configurations and the compliance of them over time.